Rearrangements of gaussian fields: Introduction and notation

-If one defines $f(k)=\sum_{i=1}^k g(i),~1\leq k \leq N$, the cumulated income, $C$ is called the \emph{convex rearrangement} of $f$.
-It is indeed the only convex functions which has the same increments (but in an other order), and coincides with $f$ in $1$ and $N$.
-Consider for instance the case where $\delta$ is the $L^1$ norm on $\mathbb{R}^N$.
-For a given cumulate income function $f$, the quantity
+If one defines $f(k)=\sum_{i=1}^k g(i),~1\leq k \leq N$, the cumulative income, $\psi$ is called the \emph{convex rearrangement} of $f$.
+It is indeed the only convex function which has the same increments (but in a different order), and coincides with $f$ at $N$.
+Consider for instance the case where $\delta$ is the $\mathcal{L}^1$ norm on $\mathbb{R}^N$, normalized by $N$.
+For a given cumulative income function $f$, the quantity

 retrieves the Gini coefficient, which has played a central role in measuring economic inequality since its introduction by Corrado Gini at the beginning of the 20th century.
 The use of the convex rearrangement for measuring economic inequality is discussed in \cite{Z}.\\